ryneb/ryneb.github.io/README.md

 ![Ryne Headshot](images/ryne-website-pic.png)
 ### Hi!
 I'm Ryne.

-Husband to one.
-Father to two.
+Husband.
+Dad to two.
 Brother to seven.
 Raised in Alaska.
 Currently in Utah.

 ### What I do
 I spend my daytime using data to improve product and strategy at [Chatbooks](http://chatbooks.com/).
 When I'm not doing that, I'm hanging out with my [wife](https://alexisbelliston.com/), rough housing with my kids, riding my bike, reading a book, or thinking about how to solve a problem or make something better.